GalSim-developers/GalSim/devel/external/AEGIS/README.md

 ### Input Parameters for script:
 * zero_point_mag: Zero point magnitude for each filter.
 * diff_spike_params: These parameters are used to compute the size of the diffraction spikes.
 A polygonal mask is drawn around saturated stars to mask these spikes (see Fig1: in document).
 Parameters are [slope(pixels/ADU), intercept(pixels),width(pixels),angle(degrees)].
-Slope and intercept relate the FLUX_AUTO of the star to the length the spike (Obtained from a linear fit to FLUX_AUTO Vs length of the spike measured manually for 10 saturated stars).
-The width of the spikes is set with width.
+Slope and intercept relate the FLUX_AUTO of the star to the length the spike.
+The width of the spike is set with width.
 Angle gives the angle by which the polygon has to be rotated.
 The parameters may be different for different bands.
 * star_galaxy_params: Parameters used to separate galaxies and stars in MU_MAX Vs MAG_AUTO plot(x_div, y_div, slope). x_div gives the maximum magnitude, below which the object is saturated. y_div is the value of surface brightness per pixel for a saturated star.
 The slope of the line separating stars and galaxies is given by slope (See Fig 2 in document).
-It is recommended to run the first script get_objects.py, with mock sat_galaxy_params values, on a small region and then compute the separation parameters from the objects measured.
+It is recommended to run the first script get_objects.py, with mock star_galaxy_params values, on a small region and then compute the separation parameters from the objects measured.
 The parameters may be different for different bands.
 * gain: Detector gain in e/ADU.

 ### Scripts: